Download this example as a Jupyter notebook or a Python script.

 In general, the order in which processes are applied is significant and can affect the result.
 To ensure consistency, the external system defines a step_order field, which represents the order in which processes are applied to the parent part or material.
 The cells in this section first sort the processes by step_order to ensure that they are added to the BoM correctly.

 MaterialFormingStep processes from the external data source are all mapped to Process with a Mass dimension type.
 This is the default value for processes whose environmental impact is calculated based on the mass of material that goes through the process.
 This mass is calculated from the final mass of the part and mass removed during additional processing steps.
-See the online Granta MI documentation for more information about mass calculations.
+For more information on mass calculations, see the Granta MI documentation.

 [14]: